ENGAGING OVER 380,000 EMPLOYEES WITH ENVIRONMENTAL TRAINING

 As part of its corporate responsibility strategy, Deutsche Post DHL Group (DPDHL) launched its environmental protection programme, GoGreen.
-Their strategy, Mission 2050, set out the company’s aim to reduce their logistics-related emissions to zero by 2050, to read more about DPDHL’s environmental policy GoGreen, click here.
+Their strategy, Mission 2050, set out the company’s aim to reduce their logistics-related emissions to zero by 2050, follow the link to read more about DPDHL’s environmental policy GoGreen.

 DPDHL came to Fenturi to transform GoGreen into an environmental awareness training for all their employees.
 They asked us to create both an online and offline version of the module and use a combination of different approaches, where learners would be intrigued to find out more about Mission 2050.

 We believe that soon digital environmental training will be prioritised on the same level as common compliance courses.
-You can find out more about our mission here.
+Follow the link to find out about Fenturi’s mission.

 THE ENVIRONMENTAL TRAINING CHALLENGE